Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

     The `standard_main_entry` function handles standard entries that have their own
     functional label and definition and do not have a `cxs` field.

-    The user receives the following information about a standard main entry:
+    The user receives the following information about a "standard main entry":
     -The headword's definition and part of speech

     **Example (search term: "well")**